• Home

 PETER QUINN AUTHOR

 Here’s how I got lucky: I came into the JCC late September 2022 looking to get some individual swim lessons with a view to becoming an early morning lap swimmer.
-As I was walking down the corridor I overheard a gym trainer engaging with a member by the cubbies outside the gym.
+As I was walking down the corridor, I overheard a gym trainer engaging with a member by the cubbies outside the gym.
 He had a direct and engaging tone.
 Sadly, the post-pandemic w

 Here’s how I got lucky: I came into the JCC late September 2022 looking to get some individual swim lessons with a view to becoming an early morning lap swimmer.
-As I was walking down the corridor I overheard a gym trainer engaging with a member by the cubbies outside the gym.
+As I was walking down the corridor, I overheard a gym trainer engaging with a member by the cubbies outside the gym.
 He had a direct and engaging tone.
-Sadly, the post-pandemic waitlist for individual swim lessons was long so on my way out I pivoted into the gym with the hope of finding the trainer with the lucid and energized manner.
-Frank was right there and he asked me what my goal was.
-I said to lose weight and get fit (I came back from vacation in late August feeling sluggish and not happy with the number on scales: 210Ibs).
-He agreed to take me as a client and said I want you to go to my website and start reading.
-I did.
-I was introduced to a way of thinking that Frank, himself embodies.
-He walks the talk.
-So I adapted my diet in one or two key ways: First I stopped eating after dinner.
-Second I resumed eating as close to Noon the next day as possible (coffee with oat milk was and is a non-negotiable).
+Sadly, the post-pandemic waitlist for individual swim lessons was long, so on my way out, I pivoted into the gym, hoping to find the trainer with the lucid and energized manner.
+Frank was right there, and he asked me what my goal was.
+I said I wanted to lose weight and get fit (I returned from vacation in late August feeling sluggish and unhappy with the number on the scales: 210 lbs).
+He agreed to take me on as a client and suggested I check out his website to learn more about his approach to exercise programs.
+I did, and I was introduced to a way of thinking that Frank himself embodies.
+He truly walks the talk.
+So I adapted my diet in one or two key ways: First, I stopped eating after dinner.
+Second, I resumed eating as close to noon the next day as possible (coffee with oat milk was and is a non-negotiable).
 Then I signed up to train with Frank twice a week: on Mondays and Fridays.
 I really wanted to be coached and encouraged.
-Now I am 54 (55 in July).
-Frank is a specialist in training 55+ members.
-So he really took me in hand and paced my workouts in a way that a) meant they were doable and safe and b) so that my enthusiasm wouldn’t get ahead of me and I’d end up getting injured (I do 20 minute targeted workouts on Tuesday and Thursday and attend Frank’s spin class on Wednesday AM to connect to with his drive and passion for music I can related to… it’s a "Justin Bieber free” zone).
-So today is a big day for me (I am writing this on January 25th 2023) because I hit my goal weight of 185.
-The day I began training with Frank September 30th I weighted 205Ibs.
-So I have lost 20Ibs in just under four months.
-Was it easy? yes and no. I watched by weight like a hawk and I trusted Frank’s advice.
-It was easy in that I basically I did what Frank asked of me.
-Was it hard? yes because I have a sweet tooth and am "an emotional eater” at heart.
+Now I am 54 (55 in July), and Frank specializes in training 55+ members, so he really took me in hand and paced my workouts in a way that a) made them doable and safe, and b) ensured my enthusiasm wouldn’t get ahead of me to the point where I’d end up getting injured.
+I do 20-minute targeted workouts on Tuesday and Thursday and attend Frank’s spin class on Wednesday AM to connect with his drive and passion for music I can relate to… it’s a 'Justin Bieber free' zone.
+So today is a big day for me (I am writing this on January 25th, 2023) because I hit my goal weight of 185.
+The day I began training with Frank on September 30th, I weighed 205 lbs.
+So I have lost 20 lbs in just under four months.
+Was it easy?
+Yes and no. I watched my weight like a hawk and trusted Frank’s advice.
+It was easy in that I basically did what Frank asked of me.
+Was it hard?
+Yes, because I have a sweet tooth and am 'an emotional eater' at heart.
 Is it fun to train with Frank and does he keep me on track?
-Yes he does.
-Plus I watch him with other clients and I see that he’s patient and compassionate as well as precise and direct in terms of what he does.
+Yes, he does.
+Plus, I watch him with other clients and see that he’s patient and compassionate, as well as precise and direct in terms of what he does.
 All to say, I am very glad that my plan B turned out to be a plan A+++.

 DEREK